Page 1: Biography

 This biography, written by Bradford Haami, was first published in the Dictionary of New Zealand Biography in 1998.
 It was translated into te reo Māori by the Dictionary of New Zealand Biography team.

 Golan Haberfield Maaka, also known as Te Kōrana, was born on 4 April 1904 on Ōruawharo station, Takapau, Hawke's Bay.
 His father was Aritaku Maaka, of Ngāti Hikatoa of Waimārama and Ngāi Tahu of Takapau, hapū of Ngāti Kahungunu.
-On his maternal side Aritaku was descended from Te Ori, who had attempted to kidnap the servant of the Tahitian interpreter Tupia (Tupaea) from Captain James Cook's ship, Endeavour, in 1769.
+On his maternal side Aritaku was descended from Te Ori, who had attempted to remove the servant of the Tahitian interpreter Tupia (Tupaea) from James Cook's ship, Endeavour, in 1769.
 (This was the incident that led Cook to give the name Cape Kidnappers to Te Kauae-a-Māui.)
 Aritaku's paternal grandfather was the great Ngāi Tahu warrior Whangataua of Takapau, who in his old age held whare wananga at a place along the Manawatū River known as Te Ruamaire, at which Te Mātorohanga and Golan's grandfather Maaka Whangataua were said to have been students.

 Golan's mother, Annie (Ani) Haberfield, was the grand-daughter of William Isaac Haberfield, a whaler who arrived at Moeraki in 1836 and married Marian Tete (Teitei) of Ngāti Rakiāmoa, Ngāti Te Ātawhiua and Ngai Tūāhuriri hapū of South Island Ngāi Tahu.
 She was the niece of the Ngāi Tahu leader Tamaiharanui (Tama-i-haranui).